-IGCD NMDS Working Group
+IGCD AODTS-NMDS Working Group

-The IGCD NMDS Working Group is responsible for the development and implementation of the AODTS-NMDS.
+The IGCD AODTS-NMDS Working Group is responsible for the development and implementation of the AODTS-NMDS.
 Members include representatives from each state and territory, the AIHW, the ABS, NDARC, and the Australian Government's Research, Data and Policy Development Section and Illicit Drugs Section.
-The working group works closely with expert national health information bodies such as the Health Data Standards Committee (HDSC) and the SIMC.
+The Working Group works closely with expert national health information bodies such as the Health Data Standards Committee (HDSC) and the Statistical Information Management Committee (SIMC).
 The majority of Working Group members also play a role in coordinating the collation of data from service providers within their jurisdiction and forwarding these data to the AIHW for the national data set.
 The Working Group also has a large input into the national annual report that is produced by the AIHW.
 Working Group members are responsible for providing approval for their jurisdiction's data to be analysed.
 The AIHW provides the Secretariat for the Working Group and the role of Chair is rotated among Working Group members.
-For 2004, the role of Chair will be filled by the Working Group member from New South Wales, and for 2005 by the Working Group member from South Australia.
-The names and contact details of the IGCD NMDS Working Group (current at March 2004) are provided at Appendix A.
+For 2004, the role of Chair was filled by the Working Group member from New South Wales, and for 2005 by the Working Group member from South Australia.
+The names and contact details of the IGCD AODTS-NMDS Working Group (current at March 2005) are provided at Appendix A.